HagerSherif/Computer-Vision-Implementations/README.md

   - [Segmentation using KMeans clustering](#Segmentation-using-KMeans-clustering)

 ## Introduction
-These are some of the algorithms implementations for my computer vision course work.
+These are some of the algorithms from scratch for my computer vision course work.
+OpenCv is only used for reading and showing images.

 ## Implementations